-Enter the type of indirect cost rate (e.g., "other sponsored activities," "all programs," "instruction," "10% de minimis," etc.) and base (e.g., "MTDC," "salaries," "salaries & fringe," etc.) and whether the activity and rate are on- or off-site.
-If your budget includes more than one indirect cost rate or base, list them as separate entries (for example, if your project includes activities that occur both on and off campus).
-If you do not have a current indirect rate agreement with your cognizant agency, but intend to negotiate one, write "None-will negotiate."
-If needed, provide additional detail in your budget justification.
+Enter the type of indirect cost rate (e.g., "other sponsored activities," "all programs," "instruction," "15% de minimis") and base (e.g., "MTDC," "salaries," "salaries & fringe") and whether the activity and rate are on- or off-site.
+If your budget includes more than one indirect cost rate or base, list them as separate entries (i.e., if your project includes activities that occur both on and off campus).
+If you do not have a current indirect rate agreement, but intend to negotiate one, write "None-will negotiate" and provide additional detail in your budget justification.